SlyrisOrg/SFME/README.md

 namespace
 {
     using Components = meta::list::Concat<sfme::ecs::components::CommonComponents, sfme::sfml::components::CommonComponents>;

-    using GameTraits = sfme::world::Traits<Components, sfme::scripting::LuaSystem>;
+    //We configure our game using the selected components and a scripting language. using GameTraits = sfme::world::Traits<Components, sfme::scripting::LuaSystem>;

+    //A few aliases for convenience
     using EntityManager = GameTraits::TEntityManager;
     using Entity = GameTraits::TEntity;
     using ScriptingSystem = sfme::scripting::ScriptedSystem<GameTraits>;